Waikato Management School Business Advisory Board

 Tony Falkenstein - Just Life Group Limited

 Chief Financial Officer

-Tony Falkenstein is a the CEO and major shareholder of publicly-listed Just Water International Ltd and a director and shareholder of PureSEO Ltd.
+Tony Falkenstein is Founder and Chief Executive of Just Life Group Limited and a director and shareholder of PureSEO Ltd.

 He has been prominent in business education, establishing New Zealand’s first Business High School in 2003, as a precursor to ‘business’ becoming a subject in the New Zealand Curriculum.